unytco/release-domino/testing_docs/3_1_intro_to_smart_agreements.md

 **Inputs:** The fields defined in the template's Input Schema must be mapped to some source, either: 1) provided by an agent in a Role, 2) provided by the executor at runtime, 3) a fixed value, or 4) a result of a query of the content in the app's shared storage.

 ## 3. SAVED (Smart Agreement Verifiable Execution Doc)
 When an executor runs an agreement, they commit a record of its execution which can be verifed as valid by any agent.
-This document, the SAVED is the product of the execution.
+This document -- the SAVED -- is the product of the execution.
 It contains the inputs used, the link to the Smart Agreement being executed, and the outputs it produced.

 ### Validation of a SAVED:
 **Execution Authority:** This was executed by an agent who meets the authorization requirements defined in the Smart Agreement.